flux-capacitor-io/flux-capacitor-io.github.io/README.md

 segments).
 When two consumers with the same name are tracking Flux Capacitor, segments are divided 50-50.
 Consumers only get messages from their assigned segments, and consumers only update positions on their assigned segments.

-When you place a new node, for instance to deploy a new release, the consumers in the service will often start tracking with none of the segments.
-Once one of the other consumers is done processing, it will get a smaller piece of the segments, to make room for the new node.
-When you remove a node, an message is sent to Flux Capacitor to disconnect the consumers, releasing those segments for other consumers to pick up.
-When a node fatally crashed, we automatically release the segments after a certain time.

 ![alt text](https://github.com/flux-capacitor-io/flux-capacitor-io.github.io/raw/master/dist/img/Loadbalancer.jpg "Loadbalancing")

+When you place a new node, for instance to deploy a new release, the new consumers will start tracking with none of the segments.
+Once one of the pre-existing consumers is done processing, it will continue with a smaller piece of the segments, to make room for the new consumers.

+When you remove a node, a message is sent to Flux Capacitor to disconnect the consumers immediately, releasing those segments for other consumers to pick up.
+In case a node fatally crashes without sending a disconnect, we automatically disconnect after a certain time and thus release the segments.

 Messages are given random segments by default based on a message id.
 But you can set a **Routing key** (@RoutingKey in our client library) to base the segments on your data in the message.
 Two messages with the same routing key will be in